While coaching models and frameworks help provide structure to the practice, skilled and confident coaches draw from an arsenal of techniques.

 Leadership requires a balance of criticism and praise.
 If your conversations with employees are always focused on what’s not working and what they have to improve, it can be very demotivating.

-Recognition aids in validating your workforce and helping them connect with a sense of meaning and belonging — a simple technique that results in a friendlier, happier, and more productive environment that will attract and retain the best talent.
+Recognition aids in validating your workforce and helping them connect with a sense of meaning and belonging.
+It’s a simple technique that results in a friendlier, happier, and more productive environment that will attract and retain the best talent.

-One of the best ways to be able to lead someone better is to know them truly.
-You can start building a relationship with your employees by asking questions to determine their interests, their dreams, their strengths and weaknesses, and their core values.
+One of the best ways to be able to lead someone better is to truly know them.
+You can start building a relationship with your employees by asking questions to determine their interests, dreams, strengths and weaknesses, and core values.

-This can help you gain insight into what keeps them motivated and focused and how they make their decisions.
+This can help you gain insight into what keeps them motivated and focused, and how they make their decisions.
 Ask for the employee’s view of a particular situation.
 Do they see the same problem or opportunity that you do?
-Begin to try and understand their perspective.
+Begin to try to understand their perspective.

 Without trust, your employees may not feel confident to share their real thoughts and concerns, and they may not readily accept the feedback you offer them.
-For this reason, establishing genuine trust with them is an essential aspect of improving leadership efforts.
+Establishing genuine trust with them is an essential aspect of improving leadership efforts.

 Make an effort to show your employees care, consideration, and interest.